Piperski13/powerplant-dashboard/README.md

 - **User Authentication via Passport.js** - session-based authentication with bcrypt password hashing

+- **Per-User Data Views** - each user only sees records they created; all records are linked to the user's profile

 - **Server-Side Rendering (EJS)** - real-time data updates and dynamic pages based on logged-in user data

 - **PostgreSQL Integration** - all data operations handled through RESTful-style controllers and models